 This model must be wired into your home’s electrical system.

 Affordable.
 2-way communication.
 Infrared night vision.
 Wide field of view.
 Motion sensors and button send alerts to your smart device.
 HD resolution.

 Sleek and compact design.
 HD recording.
 Two-way communication.
 Bell button, motion detector, and impact sensor sends alerts to your smart device.
 Quick and easy to install.

 Expect to recharge its battery once per month.

 Whether you’re concerned about home security or you just don’t want to get off the couch to answer the door for someone you’re not expecting, a video doorbell can save you time and worry.
-Never again will you have to open your door to someone you don’t know, and you can even keep track of who’s ringing your bell when you’re not home.
+It will reduce your need to open your door to someone you don’t know, and you can even keep track of who’s ringing your bell when you’re not home.

-A video doorbell is a doorbell connected to camera.
-A WiFi connection enables it to transmit information to a specially designed app that allows you to use your smartphone, tablet, or other connected device to see who’s at your door.
+A video doorbell is a doorbell connected to a camera.
+A WiFi connection enables it to transmit information to a specially designed app that allows you to use your smartphone, tablet, or other connected devices to see who’s at your door.